Wednesday, January 7, 2026

 Written by Billy Mize, 1956

 This song has been recorded by several country acts, from Jerry Lee Lewis to Porter Wagoner to Merle Haggard.
 Heck, even Jim Croce did a version in his early years that never got a wide release.
 That alone tells you something: it's sturdy, serviceable country stock, the kind of tune that slides easily into different voices without changing much shape.
 This song is a typical sad sack, accusatory story set to a basic honky-tonk melody that has been reused countless times in country music.
 The narrator more or less calls the lady a loose woman, saying her love is blind, transactional, and implicitly shameful: "You'll never know whose lips you'll soon be kissing / And it all depends on who will buy the wine."
 It feels less like heartbreak you'd sympathize with and more like bitterness you'd avoid.
+I do like the line "Whoever sets 'em up and tips the waitress."
+She may be a floozy, but she's not going to sleep with some cheap deadbeat!

 No comments: